BhaveshSuthar00/ubuy-project/README.md

 # ubuy-project
 Project: make a clone of https://www.ubuy.co.in/ site

-*This is an E-Commerce website which speciaizes in selling Gift all over the globe.
-The website provides Gifts for Multiple occasions.*
+*This is an E-Commerce website which speciaizes in selling All kinds of projects like Electronics, Home goods, books, etc. *

 ## Technology Stack Used
-- Node.js
 - JavaScript
 - CSS
-- EJS
-- MongoDB
-- Express
+- HTML

 #ScreenShots
 - Home page